KAJdev/project-s/README.md

 A Space game inspired by games like Neptune's Pride.
 Created with next.js (zustand, tailwind, konva, framer-motion) on the frontend, python (asyncio, motor, beanie, sanic) on the backend, assuming MongoDB as a database.

+> [!IMPORTANT]
+> This project is in its infancy, and as such it **WILL NOT WORK!** DO NOT CRY IN MY DMs OR CREATE ISSUES.
+YOU WILL BE IGNORED.

 ## Getting Started

-Clone the repo, navigate to the project directory.
+If you'd like to contruibute, tweak, or run your own local instance of Project S for whatever reason.
 The structure is a monorepo with `frontend` and `backend` packages.
+Database not included.

 ### Running the backend